 • Surgical Intervention: In cases where conservative measures are ineffective, surgery may be considered to relieve nerve compression.
 Procedures may include discectomy or cervical fusion.

 Cervical radiculopathy can vary in severity, and the appropriate treatment approach depends on the specific underlying cause and the impact on an individual’s quality of life.
 Timely diagnosis and management are crucial to prevent long-term complications and enhance recovery.
-Individuals experiencing symptoms suggestive of cervical radiculopathy should seek evaluation and guidance from a healthcare professional
+Individuals experiencing symptoms suggestive of cervical radiculopathy should seek evaluation and guidance from a healthcare professional.

-SOUTH TEXAS SPINAL CLINIC - SAN ANTONIO
+SOUTH TEXAS SURGICAL & SPECIALTY GROUP IN SAN ANTONIO

 Regain Functionality